dell/csm-docs/content/docs/deployment/csminstallationwizard/_index.md

 **Steps**

->NOTE: Ensure that the namespace, secrets, and config.yaml are created as prerequisites.
+>NOTE: Ensure that the csm-operator is installed and that the namespace, secrets, and config.yaml are created as prerequisites.

 1. Copy the downloaded values.yaml file.